Kingsport Social Security Disability Lawyer

 An example of a denial letter is below:

 After a military career that ended in 1986, the claimant did not work until 1993.
-He was employed as a cashier in an ABC Store, and was full time work classified as substantially gainful activity levels until 1995.
-From 1995 until alleged onset date (AOD), the claimant only worked weekends, and this work was not SGA (substantially gainful activity levels).
-This period fell within the relevant fifteen-year period and is considered sufficient duration for the claimant to gain job experience necessary to work at an average job.
+He was employed as a cashier in an ABC Store.
+He worked full-time, classified as substantially gainful activity levels until 1995.
+From 1995 until the alleged onset date (AOD), the claimant only worked weekends, and this work was not SGA (substantially gainful activity levels).
+This period fell within the relevant fifteen-year period and is considered sufficient duration for the claimant to gain the job experience necessary to work at an average job.
 Therefore, he can work as a cashier.
-The demands of this job are to sit most of the day operating a cash register, observing purchases being made, exchanging money and making change.
-These duties require the abilities to sit, see, talk, reach, handle, finger and feel.
-He’s also demonstrated elementary level mathematics and cash register function.
+This job demands to sit most of the day operating a cash register, observing purchases being made, exchanging money, and making changes.
+These duties require sitting, seeing, talking, reaching, handling, finger, and feeling.
+He’s also demonstrated elementary-level mathematics and cash register functions.
 Sometimes he must stand to retrieve register tape.
 With the exertional capacity available for him to do light work, this individual is not disabled.

 Explaining the Denial Letter

-So while a denial letter does not mean you cannot get disability, it can give you insight on why you may continue to be denied.
-Working with a disability lawyer can help you to focus on the disability that is actually disabling you, and would be considered to do so by the federal government.
+So while a denial letter does not mean you cannot get disability, it can give you insight into why you may continue to be denied.
+Working with a disability lawyer can help you focus on the disability that is disabling you and would be considered to do so by the federal government.
 A good lawyer can also lessen your chances of rejection, in the first place or in the appeal.

-These letters vary in the information they provide, some go even further to give detailed reports about the medical history and work history that caused your claim to be rejected.
+These letters vary in the information they provide; some go even further to give detailed reports about the medical history and work history that caused your claim to be rejected.
 You can also request this report if it is not included in your denial letter.
-This can help when you and your disability lawyer are going back over it for your appeal.
+This can help when you and your disability lawyer go back over it for your appeal.